How to Move Out of Your Parents' House in 12 Easy Steps!

 Time to Get Packing!

 After gathering your packing supplies, it’s time to, erm, get packing!
 We suggest packing non-essentials (those items you won’t need immediately in the coming weeks) first.
-Examples are seasonal clothing, knick-knacks, photos, books, etc. Expect the packing process to take longer than you expected!
+Examples are seasonal clothing, knick-knacks, photos, books, etc. Expect the packing process to take far longer than you expected!

 The day before you move, pack essentials, such as toiletries, pajamas, prescription meds, phone chargers etc. in a separate box that can easily be found on Moving Day.
 Make sure to clearly label all boxes and keep important documents with you at all times.